 At Tharros House, you can expect to meet other male residents who are committed to their sobriety, have completed some form of primary treatment, and pass regular unannounced breathalyzer and urine tests.
-Our community is semistructured to ensure that each resident is taking the necessary steps to care for their recovery.
-Peer to peer support is an essential component of recovery and The Tharros House only accepts residents who have made a commitment to living a sober life and working together to overcome the challenges in early recovery.
+Our community offers extensive structure, much of which is optional.
+Peer to peer support is an essential component of recovery and The Tharros House only accepts residents who have made a commitment to giving recovery a chance; we work together as a community to overcome the challenges in early recovery.

 When you arrive at the house, you will undergo an initial discussion and orientation with the Program Director, including a dialogue on the past events that led you here.
-Together, we will create a set of guidelines to follow.
+Together, we will start discussing what you want to achieve by engaging the support at Tharros.
 There are general rules of the house that everyone is required to follow.
 However, experience has shown us, not every person with an addiction or alcoholism is the same.
 Our program isn’t cookie cutter; we want to get to know you and help ensure that you have what is necessary for you to achieve your goals.
 We help you see, what it is about you, you may have a hard time seeing.

 How we differ

 Our program leadership are all Boston natives.
-They pull from experiences with various sources of intervention including: Cognitive Behavioral Therapy , Psychoanalytical Therapy, Hypnosis, Acupuncture, Yoga, Meditation, Family Therapy, as well as Alcoholics Anonymous and other 12 step programs.
+They pull from experiences with various sources of intervention including: Cognitive Behavioral Therapy, Psychoanalytical Therapy, Hypnosis, Acupuncture, Yoga, Meditation, Family Therapy, as well as Alcoholics Anonymous and other recovery fellowships.

 Tharros House approaches recovery by looking at both abstinence and your life satisfaction/ happiness.
 We employ the tenants of positive psychology to help identify what areas of your life will benefit the most from your attention, ultimately helping you achieve your goals and a life that you look forward to living!
 Tharros house has a great number of resources and we can refer you to therapists, programs, and licensed professionals as needed.
 Ultimately, you decided who can help you the most.
 Perhaps you have a connection with a therapist or life coach that you want to continue.
 Great!
 We encourage you to keep what works and add resources where it will benefit your recovery.
 There are no referral fees and our vetted licensed professionals accept a variety of insurances.
 We have the sole goal of connecting you with the providers who will help you the most - Period.